Our Board of Directors

 Deborah Partington, Director of Operations

-Deborah began her NHS career almost 30 years ago, when she started her nurse training in Salford.
-Since then she has held a variety of senior posts at GMMH, including Clinical Leader, Head of Operations, Network Director and Associate Director of Operations.
+DDeborah began her NHS career over 30 years ago, when she started her nurse training in Salford.
+Since then she has held a variety of senior posts at the Trust including Clinical Leader, Head of Operations, Network Director and Associate Director of Operations.
 She was seconded to the NHS Confederation – Mental Health Network for a year working with them to represent health organisations across England within national strategic developments.
 As well as her nursing qualifications, Deborah also has a Masters in Health Services Management from the University of Manchester.
-Recently, Deborah led the Trust-wide preparation for GMMH’s week-long CQC deep dive inspection, which achieved a rating of ‘Good’.
-Deborah also led a team for the development of clinical models for Manchester services and is now responsible for overseeing the Manchester transition by providing strategic and executive guidance.
+A key focus of Deborah’s current role is providing executive oversight of the operational management of all clinical services.

 Andrew has worked in senior HR positions across a broad range of NHS sectors.
 From 2000 to 2004 he worked as the Assistant Director of HR for Sefton Health Authority and Sefton Primary Care Trust working on HR change management projects that supported the establishment of PCTs across Sefton.
 In 2004, Andrew joined The Walton Centre NHS Trust as Director of HR and was part of the executive team that led the organisation to Foundation Trust status.
-In 2009 Andrew joined our Trust as Director of HR and Governance and he has more recently taken on wider responsibility for estates, facilities and corporate governance.
+In 2009 Andrew joined our Trust as Director of HR and Governance and he has more recently taken on wider responsibility for capital development, estates, facilities and corporate governance.
 Andrew also undertakes two national roles as an NHS Employers representative on the Social Partnership Forum and the NHS Staff Council.
-He is also a member of the Executive Advisory Council for the Faculty of Business and Law at Manchester Metropolitan University and Chair of the Greater Manchester NHS HR Director Network.

 Ismail joined us in 2011 with a wealth of experience and has been working in NHS finance since 1983 at NHS Trusts, Health Authorities and PCTs around the North West.
 He has worked as a Finance Director for the last ten years.
 His previous role was as Director of Finance, IT and Information with NHS Bolton.
 Ismail also worked as Acting Director of Finance for the former West Lancashire and Chorley and South Ribble PCTs.